EytanKats/edu_resources/collections/algorithms.md

 [[Page](https://monai.io/)] [[GitHub](https://github.com/Project-MONAI)]

 The MONAI is the open-source PyTorch-based framework for deep learning in healthcare imaging.
 It provides domain-optimized foundational capabilities for developing healthcare imaging training workflows in a native PyTorch paradigm.
-Project MONAI also includes MONAI Label, an open source image labeling and learning tool that helps researchers and clinicians collaborate, create annotated datasets, and build AI models.
+Project MONAI also includes MONAI Label, an open source image labeling tool that helps researchers and clinicians collaborate and create annotated datasets.

 ### :small_blue_diamond: VISSL :small_blue_diamond: